 Getting Started: Everyone interested in becoming a valued volunteer of the Glendale Fire Department's Crisis Response Program must go to the Crisis Response Web page below and click on the "Observation Ride Program"

 It will list 10 steps that every interested person must complete and submit to the Crisis Response Coordinator.
 Once all the required documents are submitted to the Coordinator, she will contact you to schedule an observation ride with a CR crew.
 After the observation ride, she will contact you about scheudling an interview.
-At the moment, interviews are scheduled for August 10, 2016.

 Job Summary Crisis Team Members work in teams of two volunteers, assisting the fire, police, and hospital personnel to provide support to victims, families and witnesses in traumatic situations.